Citations Search

 Salerno, M.S., Thomas, M., Forbes, D., Watson, T., Kambadur, R., and Sharma, M.

 Notes: In this article, a 2.5- and a 1.7-kb fragment of the myostatin promoter were amplified by PCR and cloned into the pGEM®-T Easy vector.
 These clones were then subcloned into the pGL3-Basic Vector.
 Deletion mutants of the constructs were made and used to transient transfect mouse muscle C2C12 cells.
 The Luciferase Assay System was then used to analyze transfectants.
 The researchers also injected luciferase-reporter constructs into mouse muscle.
 Luciferase activity in the mouse muscle was examined by grinding isolated muscles in liquid nitrogen and resuspending them in Cell Culture Lysis Buffer.
-Ten micron cryosections of the muscles were also used in immunohistochmical staining experiments.
+Ten micron cryosections of the muscles were also used in immunohistochemical staining experiments.
 For these experiments, the researchers used a 1:50 dilution of Promega’s polyclonal anti-luciferase antibody, a secondary antibody and tertiary fluorescein-labeled conjugate.
-The slides were counter stained with DAPI.
+The slides were counterstained with DAPI.
 (3147)

 Expand Full Notes »